sahat/jsrecipes/posts/backend/beginner/parsing-xml.md

-Many third-party APIs return JSON data these days, but on some occassions you will have no choice but to work with XML.
+Many third-party APIs return JSON data these days, but on some occasions you will have no choice but to work with XML.

 To get started, you will need to install `xml2js` library.
 For the purposes of